M-Illich/setmincheck-experiment/README.md

     ```
     which will generate a `jar` file located in the `docker` folder.

-One possibility of performing the experiment is to directly execute this `jar`, leading to the creation of a file called `results.csv` that contains the measured times (in nanoseconds) for each test case.
+One possibility of performing the experiment is to directly execute this jar, leading to the creation of a file called `results.csv` that contains the measured times (in nanoseconds) for each test case.
 However, the recommended way is to build and run a docker image that, furthermore, creates plots for each performed test case.

-# Execution with docker (recommended)
+# Execution with docker
 1. Move to the subfolder `docker` and call
 	```
 	docker build -t exp .